 Choosing the right doctor and/or therapist for your mental health needs may seem like a daunting task.
 But, finding the right doctor is an important step towards getting proper treatment.
 A number of different types of doctors can treat mental illness, including the following:

-Primary care doctors: In many cases, your primary care doctor may diagnose and treat your mental illness.
+- Primary care doctors: In many cases, your primary care doctor may diagnose and treat your mental illness.
 When necessary, the primary care doctor will refer you to a specialist.

-Psychologists: Psychologists are usually doctoral-degree professionals (PhD or PsyD) trained to provide professional counseling on psychological and emotional issues.
+- Psychologists: Psychologists are usually doctoral-degree professionals (PhD or PsyD) trained to provide professional counseling on psychological and emotional issues.
 They can specialize in areas such as marital counseling, relaxation therapy, stress management, or sex therapy.
 Psychologists do not have medical training and therefore are not allowed to prescribe medications except in certain states where they have been given prescribing privileges by the state legislature.

-Psychoanalysts: Psychoanalysts follow Sigmund Freud's theories that painful childhood memories contained in the unconscious are the cause of emotional disturbances.
+- Psychoanalysts: Psychoanalysts follow Sigmund Freud's theories and other more modern theories that posit painful childhood memories contained in the unconscious are the cause of emotional disturbances.
 Psychoanalysts can be psychiatrists, psychologists, or social workers by training.
 They deal with emotional issues through talk therapy and sometimes may also recommend medications, either prescribed by the therapist (if the therapist is a psychiatrist) or by another physician.
 Psychoanalytic therapy relies on the principle of transference, that is, a pattern of both conscious and unconscious feelings and thoughts about the analyst that reflect similar feelings and thoughts about other important figures in the patient's life (for example, parents).
 The goal of the treatment is to make the unconscious conscious so that the patient can begin to recognize maladaptive patterns of thinking, feeling and behaving that are no longer relevant to their current life circumstances.
 While psychotherapy is usually performed on a weekly to monthly schedule, psychoanalytic sessions may be conducted several times a week long term.
 Psychoanalysis or psychoanalytic psychotherapy is usually most appropriate for people who are struggling with problems around life satisfaction, relationships, and conflicts in pursuing personal or professional goals.